mrft/itr8/README.md

 My conclusion was: you could build something similar based on Iterators, and then you could create operators that work both on sync or async iterators, which solves all these problems with a single solution.
 In my view, if we create a set of functions that take some arguments as input, and that produces functions transforming an existing iterator into a new iterator, we have all we need.
+And since it is pull-based it doesn't matter if the producer is faster, but it also means we can handle any situation that RxJS can handle, because it means we can definitely handle all 'reactive' cases where the producer is slower than the consumer.

 But because not all iterators can produce the data synchronously, we will need to make sure all of them can handle *both synchronous and asynchronous* iterators (where a 'next()' call will return a Promise).
 This will allow us to support streams, as well as Observables (+ all the basics like arrays).
 Actually [NodeJs streams are already AsyncIterables](https://nodejs.org/api/stream.html#stream_streams_compatibility_with_async_generators_and_async_iterators) right now, so we don't even need a helper funtion to use them as a source!